 - 2 yellow bell peppers (halved and seeded)

 - Salt and pepper

 - ½ teaspoon paprika

-- ¼ teaspoon cayenne
+- ¼ teaspoon cayenne (optional )

-- 1 14.5 ounce can diced tomatoes
+- 1 14.5 oz. ounce can petite diced tomatoes

 - 1 cup grated Monterey Jack cheese